emc420/mapping-from-platform-to-cloud-go/README.md

-# ontology-go-lib
+# Mapping
-Ontology Go library Actility
+Mapping from platform to cloud